Texas sues Biden administration over halt to deportations | Taiwan News | 2021/01/23

 The federal lawsuit seeks a halt to the deportation moratorium “for certain noncitizens" that was to begin Friday.
 Biden has already signed a raft of executive orders, including one revoking Trump's mandate that made anyone in the U.S. illegally a priority for deportation.

 Texas claims the moratorium violates an agreement, signed in the waning weeks of Trump's presidency, that required the federal government to run changes to immigration enforcement past the state first.
-Legal scholars, however, have questioned whether the agreement could allow states to stop Biden administration policies.
 BuzzFeed News first reported the Trump administration signing similar agreements with Republican leaders in several states.
+Legal scholars have expressed doubt that the agreements will be enforceable in court.

 “Failure to properly enforce the law will directly and immediately endanger our citizens and law enforcement personnel,” Republican Texas Attorney General Ken Paxton said.

-The Department of Homeland Security did not immediately react on the lawsuit.
+The Department of Homeland Security referred questions to the White House, which did not immediately respond.

-The lawsuit was filed before U.S. District Judge Drew Tipton, a Trump appointee, in the Southern District of Texas.
+The lawsuit, which repeatedly cites Texas' agreement with the Trump administration, was filed before U.S. District Judge Drew Tipton, a Trump appointee, in the Southern District of Texas.

 Since taking office Wednesday, Biden has made quick work of showing far-reaching intentions on immigration that would unwind many of Trump's crackdowns.
 His first steps included stopping construction of a border wall with Mexico and lifting a travel ban on people from several predominantly Muslim countries.